mehmetsalgar/address-check/README.md

 Initial README
-We are improving the Workflow / Secret Fix / Set Trigger to dispatch / Trigger Type
+We are improving the Workflow
+Secret Fix
+Set Trigger to dispatch
+Trigger Type
+git add / tag